 Risk and life cycle concept.
 Application of inductive and deductive analytical techniques for hazard identification and risk assessment.
-Prerequisites: HSC 204 or MQM 100 or ECO/GEO/POL/PSY 138.
+Prerequisite: HSC 204 or MQM 100 or ECO 138 or GEO 138 or POL 138 or PSY 138.

 387 PROGRAMS IN SCHOOL HEALTH

+3 sem. hrs.

 Comprehensive school health education with major topics of health education, school health programs, and school community collaboration.
+Prerequisites: HSC 290 and 292.

 390 DRUGS IN SOCIETY

+3 sem. hrs.

 Psychological, social, medical, legal and economic aspects of use, misuse and abuse of substances will be explored along with the implications for education and prevention.
-Health Ed and KNR majors only.

-391 CURRICULUM AND EVALUATION IN SCHOOL HEALTH
+Prerequisites: Health Education major or minor only.
+Junior/senior standing.
+391 CURRICULUM AND EVALUATION IN SCHOOL HEALTH 2-3 sem. hrs.

 School health education standards, curriculum development and evaluation, student assessment and accommodation for student with special needs.
 Prerequisites: HSC 290; admission to Professional Studies.

 394 HEALTH ASPECTS OF AGING

+3 sem. hrs.

 Characteristics of the aging process and factors influencing adaptation and the quality of living.
-Also offered as FCS 394.
+Also offered as FCS/KNR 394.

 395 MEDIA AND MATERIALS IN HEALTH EDUCATION

+3 sem. hrs.

 Analysis and development of print and non-print materials and their use by health educators.
-Prerequisite: HSC 286.
-Health Ed and KNR majors only.

-396 HEALTH EDUCATION PROGRAM PLANNING AND EVALUATION
+Prerequisites: HSC 286.
+Health Sciences major only.
+HEALTH EDUCATION PROGRAM PLANNING AND EVALUATION 3 sem. hrs.